Skip to main content

 The HPG axis, comprising the hypothalamus, pituitary gland, and gonads, plays a profound role in metabolic regulation, extending far beyond its reproductive functions.
 Gonadal steroids, such as testosterone and estrogen, exert direct and indirect effects on insulin sensitivity, adipose tissue distribution, and hepatic glucose production.

 Testosterone, for example, enhances insulin-mediated glucose uptake in skeletal muscle and adipose tissue, while also promoting lipolysis and inhibiting adipogenesis.
-Its deficiency frequently correlates with increased and visceral fat accumulation, a hallmark of metabolic syndrome.
+Its deficiency frequently correlates with increased insulin resistance and visceral fat accumulation, a hallmark of metabolic syndrome.

 Estrogen, particularly 17β-estradiol, protects against insulin resistance and reduces cardiovascular risk in premenopausal women, largely through its actions on adipokines and endothelial function.
 Combined hormone protocols, by carefully re-establishing optimal levels of these gonadal steroids, directly influence the sensitivity of insulin receptors and the efficiency of glucose disposal.